-In this article, we are going to learn how to quickly enable the HTTP2 protocol support in the Nginx web server and also improve the SSL connection security.
+In this article, we will learn how to quickly enable the HTTP2 protocol support in the Nginx web server and improve the SSL connection security.

-Before we start off, make sure that you’ve already installed an SSL certificate and configured HTTP to HTTPS redirection.
-I’ve recently written an article about getting a free SSL certificate from LetsEncrypt and this is an extended version of the previous article.
+Before we start, ensure you’ve already installed an SSL certificate and configured HTTP to HTTPS redirection.
+I’ve recently written an article about getting a free SSL certificate from LetsEncrypt, and this is an extended version of the previous article.

-If you’re following, this is theĀ seventh article and video demo in our #CloudServer series.
+If you’re following, this is the seventh article and video demo in our #CloudServer series.
 We recently published the UFW firewall installation and setup.

 Let’s dive into enabling HTTP/2 and advanced Nginx security setup —